 Plans and pricing

-Plans play an integral part in the monetization framework.
-After creating your app, you must define how many plans you want to offer, the difference between each tier, what type of price model they follow, and the price of each.
+After creating your app, you must define the number of plans you want to offer, the difference between each tier, the pricing model they follow, and the price of each tier.

 Types of plans